coding-club-gct/design-patterns/README.md

 ### Singleton Pattern
 The Singleton Pattern ensures that a class has only one instance and provides a global point of access to it.

-### Command Pattern
-The Command Pattern encapsulates a request as an object, thereby allowing you to parameterize clients with queues, requests, and operations.

 ### Adapter Pattern
 The Adapter Pattern allows the interface of an existing class to be used as another interface.
 It is often used to make existing classes work with others without modifying their source code.